erfanzabeh/WaveMonk/README.md

 # WaveMonk
 High-resolution measurements and detection of cortical traveling waves.

-## About
-Identification and quantification of cortical traveling waves of the follwoing dataset: ["Traveling waves in the monkey frontoparietal network predict recent reward memory "](https://www.nature.com/articles)
+This repository designed for identification and quantification of cortical traveling waves and is has been used for the following dataset: ["Traveling waves in the monkey frontoparietal network predict recent reward memory "](https://www.nature.com/articles)

 ![Demo video](media/ErfunTwitt.gif)
 ## Install